Rodney Harrison: Reputation

 Harrison was voted the "dirtiest player" in the NFL by his peers according to a 2004 poll conducted by Sports Illustrated.
 In 2006, Harrison once again topped the "dirtiest player" voting by 361 other NFL players.
 In 2008, NFL coaches awarded the title to Harrison in an anonymous poll conducted by ESPN.
 He has also been fined and suspended multiple times, and as of 2002, had racked up over $200,000 in fines by the NFL.
 A notable suspension occurred in 2002 after a helmet-to-helmet hit on the Oakland Raiders' Jerry Rice.
+Harrison was the player during a preseason game against the then St. Louis Rams who hit Rams QB Trent Green low, resulting in a season-ending knee injury for Green, thrusting back-up and then relatively unknown QB Kurt Warner into the starting position.
+The Rams went on to win the Super Bowl that year and Warner was named NFL MVP and has been inducted into the Pro Football Hall of Fame.